 Action Items: Create a directory of relevant experts, their contact information, and areas of expertise that’s easily accessible to your community.
 Make it a point to ask them what help do they need and do one-on-one intros on a weekly or monthly basis.

 In addition to introducing your community members to experts, it’s just as important to introduce them to other community members.
-Similar to what I mentioned above, make sure that you make it a regular habit to connect your members to each other.
+Similar to what I mentioned above, make sure that you make it a regular habit to connect your members to each other and make it easy.
 A supportive community where professionals can learn from each other can make your community stand out from others in your space.

 Action Items: Create a directory of the contact information for all of your members, including role, industry and expertise.
 Give them an online space to enable discussions, and make it a habit to introduce them to each other one-on-one or host group AMA sessions.

-Take networking to the next level and host live events.
+Take networking to the next level and host online virtual events.
 Community members in your professional network are going through different things and dealing with different issues from fundraising, recruiting to building company culture.
-In-person events encourage founders to connect with each other and talk about the challenges they’re facing while building a company.
+In-person events remain uncertain, but virtual events can continue to encourage founders to connect with each other and talk about the challenges they’re facing while building a company.

 Action Items: Plan one event each quarter around a specific professional-development theme—for example, how to find a mentor, how to network, or how to ask for a raise.
 Bring in an expert to give a presentation, and leave the rest of the time for networking.